- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 Answer:

-The competition results will be available on our website in the “Competition Results” tab the day after the competition. https://ifbbpro.com.pl/en/competition-results/
+The competition results will be available the day after the competition on our website under the “NPC Poland Contest Regulations” section: https://ifbbpro.com.pl/en/competition-results/

-53. I am not sure which division (physique category) I will finally participate in.
-I plan to compete in either Men’s Classic Physique or Men’s Bodybuilding division.
-I am also unsure which main categories I will ultimately choose.
-However, I want to register now because there are only 4 days left until the competition.
-Will I be able to change my division and choose different main categories during athletes check-in?
+- I’m not sure which division I will ultimately compete in.
+I plan to compete in Men’s Classic Physique or possibly Men’s Bodybuilding.
+I’m also unsure about which categories I’ll choose.
+I want to register now as there are only 4 days left until the competition.
+Will I be able to change my division and select different categories during the check-in?

 Answer:

 Yes.
-The most important thing is for you to register on our website by Wednesday at 6:00 PM and choose the most likely division (physique category) and main categories in which you plan to participate.
-If you change your mind and choose a different division or want to change or add more main categories, you will be able to do so during athletes check-in on Friday at the competition office.
-This is not a problem for us.
+The most important thing is that you register on our website by Tuesday at 10:00 PM and select the most likely division or divisions and categories you plan to compete in.
+If you change your mind and decide on a different division or want to change or add more categories, you can do so during the check-in on Friday at the competition office.
+It’s not a problem for us as long as you have registered on-line for our competition.

-54. I am a Pole living permanently in the Netherlands.
-Can I participate in NPC Regional Qualifier and NPC Pro Qualifier competitions in Poland?
+- I am Polish athlete and permanently reside in the Netherlands.
+Can I compete in Poland in the Regional Qualifier and Pro Qualifier competitions?

 Answer:

-You can compete in NPC Regional Qualifier competitions in Poland without meeting any special requirements.
-Just register on our website for these competitions up to 3 days before their date (by Wednesday at 6:00 PM).
-The country you represent (the country listed on your NPC Worldwide Membership License) does not limit you from competing in these competitions (Open/International NPC Regional Qualifier).
+You can compete in any NPC Regional Qualifier event in Poland without any special requirements.
+You just need to register on our website for these competitions at least 4 days before the event (by Tuesday at 10:00 PM).
+The country you represent (the country listed on your NPC Worldwide membership) does not limit you from competing in the Regional Qualifier events in Poland.

-You can compete in NPC Pro Qualifier competitions in Poland, but you must meet the regional qualification requirement in Poland (if you will to make and obtain an NPC Worldwide Membership License for Poland for 2023) or you can also meet the regional qualification requirement in the Netherlands (if you will to make and obtain an NPC Worldwide Membership License for the current year for the Netherlands).
+You can also compete in the Open PQ category (the only category with IFBB PRO cards) in NPC Pro Qualifier events in Poland, but for this one case, you must meet the regional qualification condition related to participating in the Open Regional category in Poland (if you have an NPC Worldwide membership for Poland and a Polish document) or you can meet the regional qualification condition related to participating in the Open Regional category in the Netherlands (if you have an NPC Worldwide membership for this year for the Netherlands and a document confirming your permanent residence in the Netherlands).

-55. Can I to make, obtain and pay for the NPC Worldwide Membership License on the day of athletes check-in?
+- Can I apply for and pay for an NPC Worldwide membership on the day of the check-in?

 Answer: